Fresh-Baked Sneak-Peaks of Google’s Newest Projectsby QArea Expert on July 16, 2015

 There is no point telling how big Google has become over the years nor should I be writing about what the company has already granted mankind with.
 Their tools, software, hardware, robotics and more are amazing and known all over the world.
-Whatever Googlers are up to, regardless of whether their solution is great or a complete failure, it always makes a lot of noise in press, social media and literally find its way to any possible conversation between people.
+Whatever Googlers are up to, regardless of whether their software solution is great or a complete failure, it always makes a lot of noise in the press, social media and literally finds its way to any possible conversation between people.

-But what if I told you there’s no need to wait for any solution from Google to be released and you can get all the juicy, spicy details about new products in one place: here and now?
+But what if I told you there’s no need to wait for any solution from Google to be released and you can get all the juicy, spicy details about new software products in one place: here and now?
 This article, for example, will be filled with interesting information about Google’s latest projects that have still not hit the shelves of actual and digital stores yet will be released considerably soon.
 I see you can’t wait to dive into some hot news related to newest and coolest tech innovations so let the show begin!

 - Let’s bring out the big guns: Smart Contact Lenses.
 This fine piece of technology is exactly what its name states.
 This particular piece of wearable tech is designed to assist people with diabetes as the device measures blood sugar.
 Then data is sent to a mobile device, thus 24/7 monitoring is practically achieved.
 This is something you have probably heard by now but there’s a larger picture.
 Technology of miniaturization will be used beyond lenses.
 Sergey Brin, Google’s co-founder states that latest miniaturization of electronics technologies are used to improve quality of people’s lives and together with Novartis they have big plans.
 More wearable tech aimed at assisting people with various healthcare issues will be created as Google-X projects.
 Such devices may even be used internally as implants.